Vetting an EV OEM Sensor Manufacturer for Optimized Sourcing

 2. Fast Prototyping

 An initial prototype goes a long way to preventing you from receiving a sensor that doesn’t work for your EV design.
-Fast prototyping gets a representation of the final product in your hands sooner, allowing you to make decisions long before committing to a large order.
+Fast prototyping gets a representation of the final product in your hands sooner, allowing you to make decisions long before signing on the dotted line for a large order.
 The prototype should be vetted by your team and tested in-house to meet requirements.

 The best manufacturers should be able to provide you with a prototype in about two weeks and then quickly implement any needed modifications for the major components of electric vehicles.